netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-cic-yaml.md

         kubectl get pods --all-namespaces

-## Deploy the Citrix Ingress controller for a namespace
+## Deploy the Citrix ingress controller for a namespace

 In Kubernetes, a role consists of rules that define a set of permissions that can be performed on a set of resources.
 In an RBAC enabled Kubernetes environment, you can create two kinds of roles based on the scope you need: